reefactor/brainfood_reference/README.md

 # Brain Food Reference
 > You are what you eat

 > Nowadays the problem is not information access but [information overload](https://en.wikipedia.org/wiki/Information_overload).
+The real value produced by an information provider comes in locating, filtering, and communicating what is useful
+> ― Carl Shapiro, Information Rules: A Strategic Guide to the Network 1998

-A wealth of information creates a poverty of of attention
+> What information consumes is rather obvious: it consumes the attention of its recipients.
+Hence a wealth of information creates a poverty of attention, and a need to allocate that attention efficiently among the overabundance of information sources that might consume it
-> ― Herbert Simon, Nobel prize-winning economist
+> ― Herbert Simon, cognitive psychologist and Nobel prize-winning economist

-> The illiterate of the 21st century will not be those who cannot read and write, but those who cannot learn, unlearn, and relearn.
+> The illiterate of the 21st century will not be those who cannot read and write, but those who cannot learn, unlearn, and relearn
 > ― Alvin Toffler